Resonant trans-Neptunian object: Toward a formal definition

-where the $\ \varpi$ are the longitudes of perihelia and the $\ \Omega$ are the longitudes of the ascending nodes, for Neptune (with subscripts "N") and the resonant object (no subscripts).
+where the $\ \varpi$ are the longitudes of perihelia and the $\ \Omega$ are the longitudes of the ascending nodes, for the resonant object (no subscript) and for Neptune (with subscript "N").

-The term libration denotes here periodic oscillation of the angle around some value and is opposed to circulation where the angle can take all values from 0 to 360°.
-For example, in the case of Pluto, the resonant angle $\phi$ librates around 180° with an amplitude of around 86.6° degrees, i.e. the angle changes periodically from 93.4° to 266.6°.
+The term libration denotes here periodic oscillation of the angle around some value and is opposed to circulation where the angle can take all values from 0°–360°.
+For example, in the case of Pluto, the resonant angle $\phi$ librates around 180° with an amplitude of around 86.6°, i.e. the angle changes periodically from 93.4°–266.6°.